reisjr/aws-iot-labguide/content/module1/010_preparation.md

 Cloud9 requires third-party-cookies.
 You can whitelist the [specific domains](https://docs.aws.amazon.com/cloud9/latest/user-guide/troubleshooting.html#troubleshooting-env-loading).
 {{% /notice %}}

+## Getting the Console Link

+For re:invent, you will receive an account to execute the labs.

+[Click here](https://gist.github.com/reisjr/e4efe6063691b811122e0e88fc470fe3) to get the link.

 ## Launch AWS Cloud9 in your Closest Region

 The Cloud9 environment will simplify the execution of different steps on this workshop.
 Available regions: